DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>&lt;em&gt;Headlights&lt;/em&gt; may hold the title for me as the easiest to listen to and universally liked album of the year.
+    <p>*Headlights* may hold the title for me as the easiest to listen to and universally liked album of the year.
 It&#x27;s not going to blow most people away, but there&#x27;s more than a few songs on here that can and will be your daily drivers for quite a while. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=kt0Z9RZkg-4" class="listen-link" target="_blank">Listen</a>